-ROOT DEFINITION

-A system owned by the developer, building owner, and other investors, who with the support of project manager are able stakeholder requirements and knowledge of traditional project management, and sustainability and related objectives, select and develop an integrating framework to plan and control the project.
-The project will only be sustainable if a total lifecycle approach is applied, and the needs of the occupants are considered together with expections and constraints imposed by the broader community, carbon trading and global economy, and the triple bottom line.
+NITION ed by the developer, building her investors, who with the ject manager are able stakeholder and knowledge of traditional ement, and sustainability and ves, select and develop an mework to plan and control the roject will only be sustainable if a approach is applied, and the needs ats are considered together with d constraints imposed by the unity, carbon trading and global the triple bottom line.
 Customer: Developers, investors, occupants Actors: Project Manager, various consultants Transformation: Based on stakeholder requirements and knowledge of traditional project management, and sustainability and related objectives, select and develop an integrating framework to plan and control the project.
 Weltanschauung: Sustainability is only possible if a total lifecycle approach is applied to the project.

-Owner: Developer, building owner, other investors

-Environment: Broader community, carbon trading and global economy, triple bottom line.
+Owner: Developer, building owner, other investors Environment: Broader community, carbon weitanschauung: S approach is applied, and the needs ats are considered together with a constraints imposed by the unity, carbon trading and global

-Table 1 Root Definition and CATWOE of a sustainable construction project
+Root Definition and CATWOE of a sustainable construction project